Petit Saint Vincent Resort, Petit Saint Vincent

 Restaurant closed: September and October.

-How to get here: Barbados is the major gateway for PSV.
+How to get here: Barbados is the major gateway for Petit Saint Vincent Resort.
 There are flights to Barbados from New York, Miami, Toronto, San Juan and London, with connections from other major cities in the U.S. and Europe.
-Arriving guests will be met from their flights, by a representative of PSV, guided past immigration formalities, and flown on to neighboring Union Island via Grenadines Airways.
+Arriving guests will be met from their flights, by a representative of Petit Saint Vincent Resort, guided past immigration formalities, and flown on to neighboring Union Island via Grenadines Airways.

 From Barbados guests fly to neighboring Union Island, affording beautiful views of the surronding islands.